scwang90/SmartRefreshLayout/README_EN.md

 |Demo|![](art/gif_StoreHouse.gif)|![](art/gif_WaterDrop.gif)|
 |From|[Ultra-Pull-To-Refresh](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh)|[WaterDrop](https://github.com/THEONE10211024/WaterDropListView)

 See so many cool headers, is not it feel great?
 At this point you may be worried that so many headers together, but usually only use one, is not to introduce a lot of useless code and resources?
 Please rest assured that I have divided it into eight packages, when used to reference their own it!

 - refresh-layout-kernel        core
 - refresh-header-classics      ClassicsHeader
 - refresh-header-radar         BezierRadarHeader
 - refresh-header-falsify       FalsifyHeader
 - refresh-header-material      MaterialHeader
 - refresh-header-two-level     TwoLevelHeader
 - refresh-footer-ball          BallPulseFooter
 - refresh-footer-classics      ClassicsFooter

 ## Usage

-#### 1.Add a gradle dependency.
+#### 1.Add a gradle dependency

 V 2.x changed the package name relative to 1.x, such as `com.scwang.smartrefresh` to `com.scwang.smart.refresh`.
 It is suggested that in the new project, if the old project is upgraded,